Supporters of the Kids & Teens Star Awards

 “Each child who confronts cancer is a star in their own way and I salute their courage and bravery.
-The Kids & Teens Star Awards provide vital recognition for these kids and their families and, in doing so, help raise vital awareness of children’s cancers and the need to continually invest in cutting-edge research.”
+Cancer Research UK’s Kids & Teens Star Awards provide vital recognition for these kids and their families and, in doing so, help raise vital awareness of children’s cancers and the need to continually invest in cutting-edge research.”

 Children’s TV star Justin Fletcher

-“Supporting Cancer Research UK’s Kids & Teens Star Awards is such an honour for me.
+“Supporting Cancer Research UK’s Kids & Teens Star Awards is such an honour.
 The bravery of these children and their families completely blows me away.
-I think these awards are an amazing way of recognising the courage of all these children affected by cancer.
+I think these awards are an amazing way of recognising the courage of all these children.
 I’d urge anyone who knows an inspirational child to nominate them and show them that we are supporting them every step of the way.”